The Laws of Generosity and Meanness in Life

 The Choice Between Dedication and Blessing

 The Christian faith is a faith of dedication.
-God gave His only begotten Son to us.
+God gave His only Son to us.
 It is more blessed to give than to receive!
 Those who give are more blessed than those who receive!

-Someone said, "I want to give a testimony."
-When I heard it was all about what I received and what blessings I had, we speak of testimonies of service.
+Someone said they wanted to give a testimony, and all I heard was what they received and what blessings they had.
+We speak of testimonies of service.
 The church is a group of people who willingly offer themselves to God; it is a path of dedication.
 This is called Mingding Doctrine!
 The Bible says to cast your bread upon the waters, for after many days you will find it again.

 Choose to Be a Generous Person